Skip to main content

 What goes wrong

-Alternate bearing: pomegranates sometimes produce heavily one year and lightly the next.
-Consistent fertilization and irrigation smooths out this tendency.
-Thinning fruit in heavy years also helps.
+Alternate bearing: pomegranates sometimes produce heavily one year and lightly the next, a pattern common in many fruit trees.
+Consistent fertilization and irrigation smooths out this tendency over time.
+Thinning fruit in heavy years (remove 30-40% of developing fruits in June) also helps by reducing the metabolic load that pushes the tree toward a rest year.

 Leaf-footed bug (Leptoglossus spp.): large, brown-and-orange bugs that pierce fruit and cause premature dropping.
 Handpick adults; neem oil spray on nymphs.
 More problematic in the Southwest.